“Let yourself be silently drawn by the strange pull of what you really love. It will not lead you astray” -Rumi

 Here are some guidelines that will help you get started with the process:

-- Find an outlet to express your feelings on a regular basis: Bottling up your feelings is one of the unhealthiest things you can do and it is essential to find a way to process them.
+1. Find an outlet to express your feelings on a regular basis: Bottling up your feelings is one of the unhealthiest things you can do and it’s essential to find a way to process them.
 You can do this by either speaking to a trusted friend or family member, or writing your thoughts down in a journal.
 Both ways can prove to be very therapeutic if you do it right.

 After many years of living from the heart, I have come to the conclusion that our hearts are like stained-glass windows.
 When we allow the light of the external world to pass through it, we get to experience life in more vibrant colors, with rich textures that will surely take our breath away.